 In February 2021, the Company entered into the Lease with Crossing Holdings, LLC to rent laboratory and office space.
+In March 2022, the Company entered into the Lease Amendment with Crossing Holdings, LLC amending the Lease for additional office space in the same building.
 The Company's Executive Chairperson, co-founder and member of its board of directors, is the sole member and Manager of Crossing Holdings, LLC.

-Expenses recognized by the Company under the Lease during the periods presented were as follows (in thousands):
+Expenses recognized by the Company under the Lease and Lease Amendment during the periods presented were as follows (in thousands):